Powered by

 Unsung Heroes: Meet rag pickers dedicated to restoring Kashmir's environment

-In the breathtakingly beautiful region of Kashmir, where the splendor of nature captivates the senses, there is a band of unsung heroes working quietly to preserve the environment.
+In the breathtakingly beautiful region of Kashmir, where the splendour of nature captivates the senses, there is a band of unsung heroes working quietly to preserve the environment.
 These often ignored and underappreciated individuals, known as ragpickers, play a vital role in managing waste, recycling and mitigating the adverse impact of improper disposal on Kashmir's delicate ecosystem.

 These dedicated people, like Mohammad Iman Hussain, Juman Hussain and Kohinoor Begum, face the challenges and risks of their profession in collecting garbage from various sources and separating valuable materials for recycling.
-Their tireless efforts not only provide for their families, but also contribute to safeguarding the beauty of Kashmir for future generations.
+Their tireless efforts not only provide for their families but also contribute to safeguarding the beauty of Kashmir for future generations.

 Amidst their collection of waste from various sites, rag pickers pause for casual conversation outside their huts.
 Photo Credit: Seerat Bashir/Ground Report